MakeSchool-Tutorials/Superhero-Team-Dueler/P02-Inheritance/content.md

 # Pass Your First Test
 Tests have been provided to help you with this assignment.

-You can download the test [here](https://github.com/MakeSchool-Tutorials/Superhero-Team-Dueler/blob/master/hero_test.py) and place it in the same folder as heroperoes.py
+You can download the test [here](https://github.com/MakeSchool-Tutorials/Superhero-Team-Dueler/blob/master/hero_test.py) and place it in the same folder as `superheroes.py`

 To run the provided tests `cd` into to the project directory in the terminal

 ```
-cd Super-Hero-Battle
+cd name-of-project-dir
 ```

  then run